German post stamp on the occasion of the 50th anniversary of the MPG in 1998. Photo: Birgit Kolboske

 Research Program History of the Max Planck Society

 The Research Program “History of the Max Planck Society” (Geschichte der Max-Planck-Gesellschaft, GMPG) has emerged from Department I and its work in the historical epistemology of scientific institutions.
 Initiated by the president of the Max Planck Society (MPG) Peter Gruss the program assumed its work with the approval of president Martin Stratmann in June 2014.
-Jürgen Kocka (Berlin Science Center), Jürgen Renn, Carsten Reinhardt (Chemical Heritage Foundation, Philadelphia) form a board with Florian Schmaltz as research director.
+Jürgen Kocka (Berlin Science Center), Jürgen Renn, Carsten Reinhardt (Chemical Heritage Foundation, Philadelphia) form a board with Florian Schmaltz as Research Program Coordinator.

 The research program aims at a comprehensive analysis of the MPG history embedded in the contexts of contemporary history and history of science.
 The research period under investigation covers the Society’s foundation in 1948 and ends with the presidency of Hubert Markl in 2002.
 Concerning the former presidential commission on the history of the Kaiser Wilhelm Society in National Socialism as well as the completion of the Aufbau Ost program the investigation will be extended until 2005.
 The research program has a focus on the dynamic interactions of research practice and institutional history; on the changes in working methods and research objectives of the MPG; on its local and global networks and how these are embedded in science, society and politics.
 Given that more than 80 institutes existed in 2002 plus 20 more that have been closed since 1948, the objective is not so much to investigate the history of individual institutes as a comprehensive approach allowing us to study clusters of institutes active in the same scientific field.